MiladArbabi/SynchroFlow/README.md

 SynchroFlow is a B2B SaaS platform engineered to solve the most expensive operational challenges for mid-market, direct-to-consumer (D2C) brands: data fragmentation and communication silos.
 Our solution is a unified platform built on a high-performance C++ core that serves as the single source of operational truth, an AI engine for intelligent forecasting, and a React-based UI for command and control.

 ## Current Project Status
-**Phase 1: Core Architecture & Integration Layer Foundation** is complete.
-The foundational technical architecture, including a new decoupled Integration Service, has been built, tested, and validated.
-We are now actively building the features for
++**Phase 1: Core Architecture & Integration Layer Foundation** is complete.
+We are now deep into

+**Phase 2**, having completed the foundational backend and frontend for the

-**Phase 2**, starting with the FinOps Command Center and its data ingestion pipeline.
+**Self-Service Data Mapping** feature.
+The next priority is activating the data ingestion pipeline.

 ## Key Achievements: